YE-Stack/YEStack1/Readme.md

 #### Setting up the mobile app:

 * Go to the parent folder of the app and run the following code.
-This installs all the dependencies required by the app.
+This installs all the To start To start the serverthe serverdependencies required by the app.
 ```
 npm install
 ```
-* This starts a local server for the app and gives you a url to it.
+* This starts a expo development server for the app and gives you a url to it.
 ```
 expo start
 ```
 * To run the app on an android, you need to add your device to **adb devices** list.
 Follow this [guide](https://facebook.github.io/react-native/docs/running-on-device).

-* Make sure that your android device and the server run on your PC are connected to the same network.
+* Make sure that your android device and the expo server are connected to the same network.

 * After the terminal shows "Succesfully ran adb reverse".
 Either scan the QR code (this requires **Expo** app, which can be installed from [here](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_IN)) or just press 'a', this automatically installs the debug app and runs it.

-##### If you want to directly install the app.
-Click [here](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/@narddoggo/new-02b8286b17364c86a805b76c51af4b45-signed.apk) for the .apk file.
+##### If you want to directly install the app, click [here](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/@narddoggo/new-02b8286b17364c86a805b76c51af4b45-signed.apk) for the .apk file.
 Or scan this using Expo app.

 ![qr code](docs/assets/images/qr.png)

 #### Setting up the Django backend server:

 * Go to the parent folder of the Django server and run the following code.
-This installs all the dependencies required.
+This installs all the required dependencies.
 ```
 pip install -r requirements.txt
 ```